-We're a network of independent assurance, tax and advisory firms, made up of 56,000+ people in 140 countries.
+We're a network of independent assurance, tax and advisory firms, made up of 68,000+ people in 147 markets.
 For more than 100 years, we have helped dynamic organisations realise their strategic ambitions.
 Whether you're looking to finance growth, manage risk and regulation, optimise your operations or realise stakeholder value, we can help you.